DeepakAgrawal075/Java101/OCA Chapter 3.md

-If you call equals() on two StringBuilder instances, it will check the reference equality.
+If you call _equals()_ method on two _StringBuilder_ instances, it will check the reference equality.

 ```java
 public class StringBuilderExplained {